SupremeSpookmaster/TF2-Trophies/README.md

 <div align="center"> <h1>TF2 Trophies</h1>

 A very simple SourceMod plugin which hands out "Trophies" in the form of post-round chat messages, based on conditions which developers can configure and create.
-It is incredibly lightweight and very easy to customize.
+It is incredibly lightweight, very easy to customize, and will work seamlessly with any game mode.

 </div>